Inflect logo

 Power Analysis

-Kentucky's power landscape is a significant advantage for data center operators, defined by low costs and a stable grid.
+Kentucky's power landscape is defined by low costs and a traditional energy mix, delivering significant operational savings for high-density deployments.

-Average Cost Of Power: Industrial power rates average $0.06/kWh, as of 2023, making Lexington one of the more affordable markets in the United States.
-This low cost directly reduces the total cost of ownership for power-intensive infrastructure.
-The grid is primarily supplied by coal (~70%) and natural gas (~25%).
+Average Cost Of Power: Industrial electricity rates are approximately $0.06/kWh as of 2023, which is one of the lowest rates in the United States.
+This pricing structure provides a substantial long-term operating expense advantage for data centers.
+The grid is predominantly supplied by coal (around 70%) and natural gas (around 25%).

-Power Grid Reliability: The electrical grid serving the Lexington area is well-engineered for industrial use.
-Data centers typically have access to redundant power feeds from separate substations, ensuring high levels of uptime for critical operations.
+Power Grid Reliability: The power grid supporting the Lexington area is well-engineered for industrial use.
+Data centers typically have access to redundant power feeds from separate substations, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Lexington serve the city's core industries, including healthcare, education (University of Kentucky), and manufacturing.
-The location provides low-latency connectivity for local enterprise operations and research institutions.
+Proximity To Key Business Districts: Data centers in Lexington are well-positioned to serve the city's significant healthcare, university (University of Kentucky), and manufacturing sectors.
+This proximity enables low-latency connectivity for local enterprise and research institutions.

 Natural Disaster Risk